 Retailer C's expected returns under the BD strategy are higher than the other strategies, regardless of the product waiting cost.
-Combined with the findings in the previous subsection, this indicates that the two retailers are able to reach BOPS cooperation at $0 < \eta < 0.51$.
-When the product waiting cost is large ($0.51 < \eta < 1$), retailer A chooses the DD strategy and adopts the dual-channel strategy to compete with retailer C. The retailer A chooses the DD strategy severely harms Retailer A's DD strategy severely harms Retailer C's returns when product waiting costs are large.
+Combined with the findings in the previous subsection, this indicates that the two retailers able to reach BOPS cooperation at $0 < \eta < 0.51$.
+When the product waiting cost is large (0.51 $<\eta<1$), retailer A chooses the DD strategy and adopts the dual-channel strategy to compete with retailer C. The retailer A chooses the DD strategy when the product waiting cost is large.
+This suggests that Retailer A's DD strategy severely harms Retailer C's returns when product waiting costs are large.